dmbarbour/wikilon/docs/ABCRT.md

 #### Texts

-Text is represented by a list-like structure of unicode codepoints, with a short blacklist: C0 (except LF), DEL, C1, surrogates (U+D800-U+DFFF), and the replacement character (U+FFFD).
-I'm precisely matching the constraints for text data in the AO dictionary.
+Text is represented by a list of unicode codepoints, with a short blacklist: C0 (except LF), DEL, C1, surrogates (U+D800-U+DFFF), and the replacement character (U+FFFD).
+The `{&text}` annotation will compact a list into a UTF-8 binary, or perhaps a chunked list thereof.

-The `{&text}` annotation tries to compact valid text data one large UTF-8 array.
-If the text is not valid, this fails.
-The `{&text~}` annotation does the same but encodes the UTF-8 as a chunked list.

-A basic proposed representation for most text is:

-        (text, utf8)
-            utf8 is pointer to binary array

-Due to the variable size of characters, texts don't have array semantics.
-Computing length requires scanning and counting characters.
-Updates require shrinking or expanding the utf8 representation.
-Further, in most cases, we don't actually want array semantics.
-We'll mostly be splitting texts based on *content* (e.g. comma separated values or line terminals) not *character count*.

-But we could improve character counting performance with an index:

-        (text+index, utf8, index1, index2)

-            utf8 is ptr to binary array

-            index1: encoding (c, b) pairs
-                skip forward c characters by skipping b bytes small values of c,b : range 1..256

-            index2: encoding (c, b, i) triples
-                skip forward c characters by skipping b bytes skip corresponds to i pairs in index1 large values of c,b: range 1..65536
-                small values of i: 1..256

-These indices could be installed heuristically based on text size or need.
-The asymptotic overhead for the index is less than 0.8%.
-For texts of 4kB, the overhead is closer to 2.6% due to the index tags.
-The first layer index lets us scan, slice, and lookup on index 100x faster.
-The second layer bumps us up to 10000x - still O(N), but a nicer coefficient.
-These indices would support slicing texts of up to about 20MB.
-Though I would recommend finger-tree ropes and stowage long before reaching that point.

-Conveniently, appending texts can be modeled by appending each array.
-Logical reversal requires special attention: we reverse each array, but we'll also need the ability to read reversed utf8.
-(It's probably easiest to do this transparently in our utf8 reader.)

-#### Very Large Lists?

-I'm a bit concerned about how very large lists, e.g. with a million elements, will interact with stowage.
-Fortunately, it shouldn't be difficult for developers to model large ropes, finger-trees, etc..
-But there is a good question, then, of how easy or difficult it is for external clients to interact with the rope type.

-Maybe it could be a non-issue... e.g. if outputting large texts or binaries for Wikilon webpages, we could favor explicitly representing it as a simple 'stream' value type rather than as a flat 'list'.
-Same for very large inputs.
+Due to the variable size of characters, utf-8 texts cannot have array performance characteristics.
+But with a little indexing, we can support skipping through and splitting large texts far more efficiently than we would achieve with linear scanning.

 ### Accelerated Association Lists? (low priority)